-A beautifully illustrated guide to finding and identifying wild orchids in the Algarve.
+A beautifully illustrated souvenir guide to wild orchids in the Algarve, Portugal's wildflower paradise.
 More than 100 large colour photographs.
 Details of dozens of the Algarve's amazing wild orchids and their habitats.
-'Where and when to look' advice plus a site location map, details of the Algarve's nature reserves and other orchid walks.

 What a delight it is to come across a book that provides such helpful advice and beautiful pictures to help visitors to this wildflower wonderland.
 I particularly value having a map as well as location information for the dozens of wildflowers that grown in southern Portugal in springtime (December to May being the key months).
 The scientific names are included for those who prefer to work that way.
 A pocket guide that is excellent value for money and beautifully produced.
 Ten out of ten!

 Sue Parker has made a detailed study of the habitats and hotspots preferred by the species of wils orchids that occur in the Algarve, Portugal's most famous and ecologically-rich region.
 Details of habitat preferences, flowering times and other clues to finding orchids.
 Advice on some of the most prolific wild orchid sites, with directions for "orchid walks" and which species can be found there.
 A well illustrated and modestly priced introductory guide, ideal for visitors to and residents of the region.

 (Review on Summerfield Books)

 There are many more reviews like these, both in wildlife and countryside magazines and online.

 Published October 2009.
 A beautifully illustrated souvenir guide to wild orchids in the Algarve.

 Wild Orchids in the Algarve